 Application of EBP is one of the many expectations of professional nursing.
-As discussed in Week 1, the Scope and Standards of Practice, developed by the American Nurses Association (ANA, 2015c), serves as a template for professional nursing practice for all registered nurses.
-Standard 13, Evidence-Based Practice and Research, states, “The registered nurse integrates evidence and research findings into practice” (p.
+Standard 14, Scholarly Inquiry, states, “The registered nurse integrate scholarship, evidence, and research findings into practice” (American Nurses Association, 2021 p.
 77).
-The following is a summary of the competencies of the Evidence-Based Practice and Research standard:
+The following is a summary of the competencies:

-- Incorporates evidence when initiating changes in nursing practice.
+- Incorporates evidence and nursing research when initiating changes and improving quality in nursing practice.

-- Appraises nursing research for optimal application in practice and the healthcare setting.
+- Reviews nursing research for application in practice and the healthcare setting.

-- Shares peer-reviewed research findings with colleagues to integrate knowledge into nursing practice (ANA, 2015c, p.
-77)
+- Shares peer-reviewed, evidence-based findings with colleagues to integrate knowledge into nursing practice (ANA, 2021, p.
+100)